raspberrypilearning/hello-world-simplified/en/step_7.md

 The `input()` function asks the user a question and then returns their answer.

-**Add** code to ask the user for the biggest number on their dice and then save the result in a variable called `max` and `print` the number chosen into the output area:
+**Add** code to ask the user for the biggest number on their dice.
++ Save the result in a variable called `max`.
++ `print` the number chosen into the output area.

-Change your `roll` variable code to use `max` as the maximum value for `randint` when it generates a random number.
+Change your `roll` variable code to use `max` as the maximum value for `randint`.

 When you get input from the user, Python treats it as text.
 But, `randint` needs an 'integer' (a positive whole number).
-The `int` function turns the user input into an integer.
+The `int` function turns the `max` into an integer.

 --- code ---
 ---